fizban99/RRunner/README.rst

 1. Make sure you have R installed (https://cran.r-project.org/bin/windows/base/)
 2. Make sure you have the libraries readxl and writexl installed.
 Most likely you will want to install the tidyverse libraries as well.
 3. Launch the R Console in SDI mode (single window).
 You can add –sdi to the Windows shortcut to force the Console to be launched in SDI mode.
+The console has to be running for RRunner to work.
+It can be minimized, though.
 4. Import the RRunner.bas module into your Excel project or copy and paste everything (except the first line) into a new module.
 5. Make sure you have checked *Microsoft Scripting Runtime* in your Project References.